MicrosoftDocs/dynamics-365-fraud-protection/content/promocode-set-up-DFP-purchased-version.md

 ## Next steps

-For information about how to access and use Fraud Protection's other capabilities, see the following documents:
+For information about how to access and use other features in Fraud Protection, see the topics below.

 - [Protect customer accounts with Dynamics 365 Fraud Protection](promocode-set-up-account-protection.md)
 - [Protect purchases with Dynamics 365 Fraud Protection](promocode-set-up-purchase-protection.md)